107zxz/inscr-onln/tools/patch-notes.md

-v0.2.9 is out!
+v0.3.3 is out!

-Damn Boi

-He Thicc!
+Much smaller update, but fixes a few important bugs!

-* New Sigils
+* New Cards (Art by syntaxevasion)
+    * Rabbit, Wolf, Golden Pelt
+        * No cost
+        * Cannot be sacrificed
+        * Produced by Steel Trap

+* Sigil Changes
-    * Thick
+     * Steel Trap
+        * Now always destroys the opposing card when perishing (instead of its killer)
-        * Makes a card split to take two slots
+        * Now gives the opponent a pelt when destroying a card

-* Balance Changes
-    * Thick Droid
-        * Health 5 -> 3
-        * Added sigil Thick
+            * Rabbit pelt: Destroyed card has 0 atk
+            * Golden pelt: Destroyed card was rare
+            * Wolf pelt: If neither a rabbit nor golden pelt apply

-* Other changes
+* Bug Fixes
+    * Fixed the 'Mycologist Bug' (cards with sprinter overlapping each other)
+    * Fixed amalgam sometimes spawning with 0 hp
-    * Removed the ruleset editor
+    * Fixed amalgamation sigil description being missing from the deck editor
-    * Clicking edit now opens the ruleset json file

-Yes I'm still on break.
+    * Fixed necromancer trigerring 'on summon' effects twice when a friendly card dies